This article was originally published in NATA News – February, 2008

 It is also common for athletic trainers to want to find the best way to help an injured athlete through this phase of recovery.
-The AT remembers how the athlete performed before the injury and wants to help him/her return to that same level of performance quickly.
+The AT remembers how the athlete performed before the injury and wants to help him or her return to that same level of performance quickly.

 But athletic injuries change a person.
 Something is taken from the athlete who suffers an injury.
-Because of an injury, athletes might miss a game, a season or an entire career.
+Because of an injury, athletes might miss a game, a season, or an entire career.
 They might lose mental and emotional spontaneity and freedom when they compete.
-And they might miss out on the thrill of a long playoff run, the excitement of being a part of something bigger than themselves.
+And they might miss out on the thrill of a long playoff run and the excitement of being a part of something bigger than themselves.

-Physical injury can easily cause mental pain and feelings of loss.
-Each loss is specific to the athlete, and no one knows how deeply affected an athlete is unless we ask.
+A physical injury can easily cause mental pain and feelings of loss.
+Each loss is specific to the athlete, and no one knows how deeply affected an athlete is—unless we ask.

-Athletic trainers are wise to take into account the mental and emotional injury the athlete has suffered, as well as the physical injury.
+Athletic trainers should consider the mental and emotional injuries the athlete has suffered and the physical injuries.
 The athlete can recover from the injury in a profound way.
-S/he can reclaim much of what has been lost if given the opportunity to work through the injury physically, mentally, emotionally and spiritually.
+He or she can reclaim much of what has been lost if given the opportunity to work through the injury physically, mentally, emotionally, and spiritually.

 Use this collaborative approach!
 Find a mental health professional you trust, and build a working relationship with that person so you know where to send an athlete who needs specialized support on the road to recovery.

 ACL injuries can cause trauma on several different fronts.
 Typically, an athlete might experience: